elastisys/scale.cloudpool/README.md

 The cloudpool is managed via a REST API.
 For all the details, refer to http://cloudpoolrestapi.readthedocs.io/.

-Typically, one cloudpool is used to manage a group of similar servers, fulfilling one single role in the overall system.
-Examples include user-facing web server frontends, micro services, database read-replicas.
+Typically, each cloudpool is used to manage a group of similar servers, fulfilling one single role in the overall system.
+Examples include user-facing web server frontends, application servers, and database read-replicas.
 One can think of a single cloudpool as managing the number of replicas of a certain micro service.